erwinvc/runelite-plugins/README.md

 <img src="https://i.gyazo.com/d2119dac2052e5341573ccbb4740100d.jpg" alt="image" width="250"/>

 ## Known issues
-Sometimes the member list flickers.
+- Sometimes the member list flickers.
+- Constantly sorting the list isn't very performance friendly.
+I'm looking for ways to improve this.

 ## Feedback
 This is the first time I've worked with Widgets and this is only my second Runelite plugin.
 This means that there's a lot of room for improvements and optimizations.